project-rig/rig/docs/source/place_and_route.rst

     describes how an application's computational resources (the *vertices*) are connected to each other by *nets*.
 Vertex
-    A *vertex* in *application graph*.
+    A *vertex* in an *application graph*.
 Each vertex is mapped onto exactly one SpiNNaker chip by during the placement process.
 (Note: an individual SpiNNaker chip may have several *vertices* mapped to it).
 A vertex may consume a certain set of *resources*.
 In most applications a vertex will